 Due to the way people have begun restructuring their lifestyles, eating habits take a huge hit.
 When time is short, we forsake quality for convenience.
 Skipped breakfast, hurried lunch, innumerable cups of coffee, and whatever snacks are easily available strain the digestion.
 There are exceptions, but the quickest and most convenient option is not always the best.
 Stress is hard on the digestion as well.
 When one pays such little attention to food and eating schedules, digestive issues are sure to follow.
-The digestion is unable to cope with this daily neglect and irritable bowel syndrome follows.
-Unless uncorrected, this could lead to chronic diarrhoea, heavy strain on the rectum while passing stools due to frequent constipation finally ending in fissures and Haemorrhoids.
+The digestion is unable to cope with this daily neglect and, unless uncorrected, this could lead to chronic diarrhea, the heavy strain on the rectum while passing stools due to frequent constipation finally ending in fissures and Haemorrhoids.

-Ayurveda defines three Doshas that govern all the aspects of our body.
-Each person has their own unique Dosha balance that should be kept in balance to remain in good health.
+Ayurveda defines three Doshas - Vata Pitta and Kapha that govern all the aspects of our body.
+Each person has their own unique Dosha constitution that should be kept in optimum balance to remain in good health.
+Piles can be caused by an imbalance in any of the three Doshas.
+Most commonly, the deficiency is found in Vata and Pitta types.
+Ayurvedic medicine for Piles or Ayurvedic treatment for Piles is to ensure the Agni in the body is improved and is working efficiently by following the right diet.
 The Dosha balance plays an important part in digestion.
 Ayurveda also defines digestion as the central function of good health.
 Good digestion leads to efficient metabolism and overall good health.
 Digestion relies on the digestive fire Agni and the three Doshas in optimal balance.
 When the Doshas are out of balance, the digestion also gets impacted.

 The Vata Dosha governs movement in the body.
 So a well balanced Vata Dosha keeps the bowel contents moving correctly.
 Since it is a drying Dosha, its aggravation can cause the bowel contents to get dried and unable to move properly causing constipation.
 Vata Dosha causes constipation that is rough and dry with painful black coloured haemorrhoids.
 The Pitta Dosha is heaty in nature and when excessive causes diarrhoea, excessive thirst, and inflammed haemorrhoids that bleed.
 The Kapha Dosha, on the other hand, is cold and heavy causing large light coloured haemorrhoids.